christopherweems/swift-fixie/README.md

 `fixie` is a small CLI tool for running named shell workflows.

-Workflows are defined in `~/.fixie/list` using a Swift-shaped function syntax (with Bash commands inside):
+Workflows are defined in `~/.fixie/list` using a Swift-shaped function syntax that your Bash script lives inside:

 ```.fixie/list
 func build() {